(Equus ferus przewalskii)

 - Tail: About three feet in length, covered with short hairs at the dock, longer hairs down the length.

 - Coat and Color: Thick winter coat (with beard and heavy neck hair) and slick summer coat; generally yellowish to reddish brown or yellowish grey body; dark narrow dorsal stripe, from neck to tail dock; darker head and neck with light muzzle and dark nostrils; dark and sometimes faintly striped legs; dark main and tail; lighter underparts.

 - Senses: An acute sense of smell, hearing and sight, according to Colonel Przewalski.

 Distribution, Habitat and Diet

 During the last Ice Age, Przewalski's horse ranged over grassy plains that extended from Asia's eastern coast westward across Europe's Iberian Peninsula, at elevations as high as 8000 feet.
-Apparently, it is Przewalski's horse that is depicted in images painted by Palaeolithic peoples tens of thousands of years ago on the walls of caves in France and Spain.
+Perhaps it is Przewalski's horse that is depicted in the images painted by Palaeolithic peoples tens of thousands of years ago on the walls of caves in France and Spain.